dainiusjocas/lucene-grep/modules/text-analysis/README.md

 # text-analysis

-Library to analyze text using [Lucene](https://lucene.apache.org) analysis pipeline.
+Library to analyze text using [Lucene](https://lucene.apache.org) text analysis pipeline.

 Supports 3 ways of analyzing text:
 - string to list of strings;
-- String to list of tokens;
+- String to list of tokens (similar to the Elasticsearch/Opensearch `_analyze` API);
-- string to GraphViz program to draw a graph.
+- string to GraphViz program to draw a Lucene `TokenStream` as a graph.

 ## Quickstart